ProgrammingBlockchain/ProgrammingBlockchain/wallet/full-node.md

 * Supports limited number of wallets.
 (Less than 10?)

 I advise this solution if you have low volume of transactions, and your system does not require you to create wallets dynamically.
 Older versions of Bitcoin Core supported wallet accounts.
-While this is not the case anymore, you can either implement accounts by yourself on top of RPC or use [Bitcoin Knots](https://github.com/bitcoinknots/bitcoin), what is luke-jr's Bitcoin Core fork, where he is still maintaining the account functionalities.
+While this is not the case anymore, you can either implement accounts by yourself on top of RPC or use [Bitcoin Knots](https://github.com/bitcoinknots/bitcoin), which is luke-jr's Bitcoin Core fork, where he is still maintaining the account functionalities.